May 1, 2026

 2.4.
 Procedure for Confirmation of Force Majeure in Foreign Trade Agreements

-According to RCM No. 63, the MIFT has the authority to confirm force majeure that occurred on the territory of the Republic of Uzbekistan only in accordance with the terms of foreign trade contracts and international treaties (for example, CISG).
-A party who has suffered from force majeure may directly (or through the CCI) apply to the MIFT for a certificate confirming the onset of force majeure.
-In order to obtain this certificate, it is necessary to submit a written application indicating the circumstances of force majeure, and enclose the following documents:
+According to RCM No. 63 (currently CMR No. 625 dated October, 2022), the MIFT was authorized to confirm force majeure that occurred on the territory of the Republic of Uzbekistan only in accordance with the terms of foreign trade contracts and international treaties (for example, Vienna Convention 1980, CISG).
+To obtain a certificate, the aggrieved party applied to the MIFT and submitted a written application with an attachment regarding the circumstances of force majeure:

 - duly certified copies of contracts and specifications thereto;